September 1, 2022

 What to Consider When Designing Conference Rooms for the Hybrid Professional

 Since office attendances have changed so drastically, you must make new considerations for the layout and capacity of your conference room.
-If you're expecting a majority of remote attendees, a U-shaped seating arrangement will be the best for collaboration.
-However, if the opposite is true, a round table should suffice.
+If you're expecting a majority of remote attendees, a U-shaped seating arrangement will be the best for collaboration as it allows the presentation screen to be the focal point.
+If the opposite is true, a round table should suffice.

 Another key consideration is the room’s purpose.
 You already know the answer to this question – meetings.
 But exactly what kind of meeting will the conference room host?
 Will the meetings require on-site employees to make illustrative demonstrations for their at-home counterparts?
 Will the meetings call for interactivity?

-5 Key Ingredients to Designing Conference Rooms Built for the Hybrid Professional
+5 Essential Elements to Designing Conference Rooms Built for the Hybrid Professional

 While meeting room designs are bound to vary from organization to organization, there are five hallmarks of a great conference room for the hybrid professional.